 - one eye turning in or out

-There are routine eye checks and tests for children but, if you think your child is having any sort of sight problems, take them to an opticians for further investigation.
+There are routine eye checks and tests for children but, if you think your child is having any sort of sight problems, take them to an optician for further investigation.
 NHS sight tests at opticians are free for children under 16 and for young people under 19 in full-time education.

 Children do not have to be able to read letters to have their eyes examined.

 What else can I do to look after my eyes?

 Protect your eyes from the sun